What is this process for?

 What can I request access to?

-You can request access to documents of any age that contain your personal information.
-Documents can include files, reports, computer printouts, maps, plans, photographs, and audio and video recordings.
+You can request access to documents we hold that contain your personal information.

 Is there any information I can’t access?